cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 **Note**: you can also use the `\mathrm{}` or `\mathit{}` commands to wrap multiletter symbols.

-The LaTeX identifiers are mapped to MathJSON identifiers.
-For example, the LaTeX `\operatorname{double}` is mapped to the MathJSON identifier `double`.
+The LaTeX identifiers are mapped to MathJSON symbols.
+For example, the LaTeX `\operatorname{double}` is mapped to the MathJSON symbol `double`.

 ```js
 console.info(ce.parse('\\operatorname{double}(3)').json);